NC State Extension Publications

 Skip to Host Plants

 Spotted lanternfly has a very broad host range, known to feed on over 100 species of plants (Barringer & Ciafré 2020).
-They have a strong preference for tree-of-heaven (Ailanthus altissima) but do not need to feed on it to complete their life cycle as previously thought (Uyi et al. 2020).
+They have a strong preference for tree-of-heaven (Ailanthus altissima) and do not need to feed on it to complete their life cycle as previously thought (Uyi et al. 2020).
 Tree-of-heaven is an invasive species itself, distributed across the state and found primarily along roadways and other disturbed areas.
 Other host plants of SLF include: grape (Vitis), hops (Humulus lupulus), apple (Malus), plum, cherry, peach, and apricot (Prunus), sycamore (Platanus occidentalis), American beech (Fagus grandifolia), black gum (Nyssa sylvatica), black walnut (Juglans nigra), dogwood (Cornus), oak (Quercus), maple (Acer), and more.

 Identification and Life Cycle